Skip to content

-The Caribbean lands are famous for the opulence of coconut trees and magnificent tropical beaches.
-Thus, Barbados is an excellent destination if you love to spend your days soaking into the waters and sunbathing under the warm sun.
+The Caribbean lands are famous for the luxury of coconut trees and magnificent tropical beaches.
+Thus, Barbados is an excellent destination if you love to spend your days soaking in the waters and sunbathing under the warm sun.
 Besides looking like a piece from heaven, it’s also a famous spot for surfing!

-There is always something for everyone, and Barbados suffers no shortage when it comes to history.
-It was once under the British Empire for centuries until it claimed its independence back in 1966.
-This actually leaves room for many historical tales to be told besides those of the pirates, with Sam Lord and Stede Bonnet being the island’s most notorious pirates.
+There is always something for everyone, and Barbados suffers no shortage regarding history.
+It was once under the British Empire for centuries until it claimed its independence in 1966.
+This leaves room for many historical tales besides those of the pirates, with Sam Lord and Stede Bonnet being the island’s most notorious pirates.

 Have you ever seen a flying fish?
 If you’ve never been to Barbados, then you indeed haven’t.
-These rare fish species are capable of propelling themselves out of the sea at high speeds, appearing as they’re actually flying.
-Most of the restaurants also happen to serve them as their country’s national dish.
-You should definitely give it a try.
+These rare fish species can propel themselves out of the sea at high speeds, appearing as if they’re flying.
+Most restaurants also serve them as their country’s national dish.
+You should give it a try.

 Step Back in Time at the Sunbury Plantation House

 Taking a glimpse into a past life can induce many unusual sentiments.
 If you are a history buff, you may find interest in this Sunbury Plantation House.
-It belonged to an Irish/English planter, Matthew Chapman, who also happened to be among the island’s first settlers.
-This archaic house traces its way back to the 1600s.
+It belonged to an Irish/English planter, Matthew Chapman, among the island’s first settlers.
+This archaic house dates back to the 1600s.

 Currently, tourists visit the place as a historical museum, where they observe lavishly old furniture pieces and fascinating antiques.
 The site also offers meals for its visitors to satisfy their cravings while touring the area.